Sviat6239/schoolNewspapperSite/README.md

 # schoolNewspapperSite
-simple webapp in Python/Flask and pure HTML/CSS/JS for shool newspapper
+simple webapp in Fastify/Solid.js for shool newspapper